 Reusing products instead of buying them new—whether you find innovative ways to use things you already own, or swap, buy, or barter for someone else’s items—helps save energy, curb global warming emissions, and preserve the Earth’s precious resources.
 Choosing reusable products instead of single-use throwaways (bottled water, anyone?) curbs waste and reduces the burden on landfills, as well.

 And, whenever possible, recycle unwanted items that can’t be reused to preserve resources.

 9. Green Your Transportation

 Transportation is one of the world’s largest sources of global-warming pollution.
 Walk, bike, or take public transit instead of driving.
 You’ll cut down on air pollution and help reduce emissions that are contributing to the climate crisis.

 Air travel in particular contributes to climate change, and so do all of the vehicles on roads worldwide.
 Whenever you can, walk, bike, or take public transportation to curb air pollution and global warming emissions.
 And when it’s time to go on vacation, choosing locally owned hotels, organic restaurants, and green businesses can help minimize your travel footprint.

-We hope these ten sustainable living suggestions illustrate how you can live a greener life and adopt earth-friendly habits.
+We hope these ten green living suggestions illustrate how you can live a sustainable life and adopt earth-friendly habits.
 Please share this post with friends and family!